AndreGregu/Assessment_example_chap_compatible/README.md

 ### Metrics in chap

-Metrics in chap are then functions that takes observed disease cases and predicted cases in the format shown above and returns a dataframe with the metric.
+Metrics in chap are in principle functions that take observed disease cases and predicted cases in the format shown above and returns a dataframe with the metric.

 The output format is a dataframe with columns corresponding to what "level of detail" the metric has been computed for.
-For instance, if a metric is computed for each location, the output columns will be "location" and "metric" k
+For instance, if a metric is computed for each location, the output columns will be "location" and "metric", e.g:

 ```
     location  metric